- Advisory council

 There’s something deeply annoying about the debate surrounding spending cuts, both here and in much of mainland Europe.
 Governments have allowed opposition parties and public sector workers to frame the current response in terms of austerity vs. growth – accepting as axiomatic that increased Government spending is a prerequisite (a guarantor even), of prosperity.
-This, despite all the academic evidence which suggests otherwise, a pile added to last month by the excellent work of Rogoff and Reinhart on the growth diminishing effects of a high debt burden.
+This, despite all the academic evidence which suggests otherwise.

 Over the past week I’ve realised why this polarised debate has developed.
 It stems from two very different views of recessions that mirror the debates between Keynes and Hayek during the Great Depression.
 Essentially, the two sides are looking at the current circumstances from very different perspectives.

 Those in favour of austerity are largely explaining the continued poor growth in terms of the unsustainability of the preceding boom.
 They believe they have identified the causes: too much debt, a property bubble, and excessive government spending – which all came crashing down during the financial crisis.
 They believe the economy will only meaningfully recover when the economy adjusts, that the growth of recent years has been illusory due to the expansion of debt, and that this illusory growth was masking the deficiencies of increasingly uncompetitive western economies.